 Depending on the park, ride passes are available and can reduce wait times.
 However, plan to stand and wait for long stretches.
 Wear comfortable, water-resistant shoes and sit down to rest.
 Families with younger children should rent strollers to keep young ones from getting cranky and tired.

 With so many people and attractions, things can seem a bit chaotic.
 Many find it easy to get distracted as well, which can lead to losing things.
-To avoid loss and stay organized, appoint one person to carry important items such as tickets, cash and personal identification.
+To avoid loss, appoint one person to carry important items such as tickets, cash and personal identification.
 Leave non-essentials safely behind in a safe or secure storage compartment at the vacation home.